mouryas-aiml/SFaceTx/README.md

 ## Contact

-For any inquiries or support, please contact [kashish ](mailto:kashishhsinghhh@gmail.com).
+For any inquiries or support, please contact [Mourya S Gowda](mailto:mouryas@outlook.in).